YangRui2015/UWMSG/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=${gpu} python UWMSG.py  --corruption_dynamics --corruption_range ${corruption_range} --corruption_rate ${corruption_rate}  --env_name ${env_name} --seed ${seed} --use_UW
 ```
-Note the adversarial dynamics attack needs to load an offline dataset with corresponding attack ratio and attack scale.
+Note the adversarial dynamics attack needs to load an offline dataset in the 'load_attack_data' directory with corresponding attack ratio and attack scale.

 ## Baselines
 You can replace the UWMSG.py with SACN.py and EDAC.py to run SACN and EDAC.
 In addition, by removing the flag '--use_UW', you can run the MSG algorithm.